tayruxin/tp/docs/DeveloperGuide.md

 **Target User Profile**

 National University of Singapore Computer Science students preparing for an internship who
--   prefer desktop apps over other types
+-   prefer desktop apps over other types,
--   can type quickly
+-   can type quickly,
--   prefer typing to mouse interactions
+-   prefer typing to mouse interactions,
--   is reasonably comfortable using CLI apps
+-   are reasonably comfortable using CLI apps.

 **Value Proposition** <br>
 CS students often struggle to manage a multitude of internship applications and track their application progress.
 An intuitive CLI address book not only efficiently stores these applications but also offers a valuable tool for monitoring and organizing the entire application process, simplifying the pursuit of career opportunities.